genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/user-input-field.md

 ---

 ## Overview
-The user input field, usually appears at the bottom of the chat screen.
-This field is used for typing and recording user messages.
+The user input field is used to enable users to type, select and record messages.
-When a chat starts, the handler of this chat configures the input field to work and display elements that are available for that chat type.
+When a chat starts, the ChatHandler is responsible to display the input field while it configure which features will be available for the current chat.
 {: .overview}

-> e.g.: - **Upload icon** will appear only on live chats and only if was enabled by configuration.
->       - The autocomplete suggestions are available only for bot chats.

 ## Available features
 - Typing and sending messages
 - [Autocomplete](/docs/advanced-topics/autocomplete/in-chat)
 - [Voice recording and readout control](/docs/advanced-topics/voice)
 - [File upload](/docs/advanced-topics/file-upload) on live chats

+> e.g.: - **Upload icon** will appear only on live chats and only if was enabled by configuration.
+>       - The autocomplete suggestions are available only for bot chats.

 ### What can be configured
 Some of the available features, can be configured by the hosting App.
 Using `ConversationSettings` object, that can be provided on ChatController creation, you can configure the following: